MicrosoftDocs/power-automate-docs/articles/postman-collection.md

     ![Postman Export](./media/postman-collection/export2.png)

 You can now use this Postman collection to create a custom connector in Microsoft Flow.

+>[AZURE.IMPORTANT] When creating a custom connector from a Postman collection, be sure to remove the `Content-type` header from actions and triggers, as this will be automatically added by Flow.
+Authentication headers eg: `Ocp-Apim-Subscription-Key`should be defined in the **Security** section and must be removed from actions and triggers.

 For more information, see [Register and use custom connectors in Microsoft Flow](register-custom-api.md).